angelacaq/Parsetagram/README.md

 ## Notes

 I had a lot of issues with the requirements, especially when it came to Parse.
 The sign-in persistence took an unusually long amount of time, and with everything combined, I only managed to finish requirements on Friday morning.
-I wish I had had an extra day or two to implement user comments, autolayout, add a front-facing camera, fixed some bugs, and just spend more time on the UI, but I am satisfied with what I have considering that problems I had throughout the week.
+I wish I had had an extra day or two to implement user comments, autolayout, add a front-facing camera, fix some bugs, and just spend more time on the UI, but I am satisfied with what I have considering the problems I had throughout the week.

 ## License